NileshGule/pd-tech-fest-2019/README.md

 There are multiple options for scaling with Kubernetes and containers in general.
 This demo uses `Kubernetes-based Event Driven Autoscaling (KEDA)`.
 RabbitMQ is used as an event source.

+## Prerequisites

+- Azure Susbscription to create AKS cluster
+- kubectl logged into kubernetes cluster
+- Powershell
+- Postman

+If you wish to use Kubernetes cluster apart from AKS, you can skip the `Step 2.1` of provisioning the cluster and [install KEDA](https://github.com/kedacore/keda#setup) on your own kubernetes cluster.

+Similarly, if you do not wish to execute the Powershell scripts, you can execute teh commands which are part of those scripts manually.

 ## 1 - Code organization

 - [src](src)